Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. On the Tools menu, click Security, and then click User and Group Permissions.

-3. On the Change Owner tab, Microsoft Access displays a list of the tables, queries, forms, reports, and macros that are currently displayed in the Database window and the current owner of those objects.
+3. On the Change Owner tab, Microsoft Access displays a list of all tables, queries, forms, reports, and macros currently shown in the Database window, along with the current owner of each object.

 4. Click an object type in the Object Type box, or use the existing object type.